saifujasoor/Automatic-Resume-Ranking-with-dataset-and-model/README.md

 vector space such that words that share common contexts in the corpus are located in close proximity to one another in the space.

-## Requirement of training our own models
+# Requirement of training our own models
 - There are pre-trained models available both in gensim and spaCy packages in Python.
 These models are trained over Google News Data.
 This implies that they are not suitable for the technically aware context distinction required for this project.
 For e.g. HTML and Ruby may have higher similarity value in these models than the model we trained.

-- Therefore, we required a dataset which was both technically aware and also has sufficient amount of unique words present for the non-technical functioning of the model.
+- Therefore,a dataset was required which was both technically aware and also has sufficient amount of unique words present for the non-technical functioning of the model.

-- Therefore, we decide to use the stackexchange/ network data.
-- We used the gensim implementation (in Python) of Word2Vec to train our model.
+- The dataset used to train Word2Vec model becomes more crucial considering the fact that Word2Vec models can be retrained over and over, however, new Vocabulary cannot be added to the model.
+- Therefore, stackexchange network data was used and trained my own model.
+- Run both files **With Word2Vec.ipynb** (used my own trained model) and **Using Spacy Model.ipynb** (used pretrained model) to see the difference and performance of two different models.

 ## Cleaning and Extracting data
 - From the stackexchange/ dataset the Posts.xml for each site was used to extract each Post irrespective of whether